auth0/auth0-alexa-authentication-sample/docs/step-by-step-install.md

 ### `A0:6` - Ensure Enabled Connections in POD Client Application

-On the sidebar at the right select the Clients menu, locate the entry for the client application create in step `A0:2` and click the *Connections* button available in that client entry row.
+On the sidebar at the left select the Clients menu, locate the entry for the client application create in step `A0:2` and click the *Connections* button available in that client entry row.

 Ensure that the only enabled connection for the client are the database connection created in step `A0:3` and the type of Passwordless connection that you enabled in step `A0:5` of this guide.